Primarily related to the field of comparative political economy, my research interests include:

 Currently my on-going research projects include:

-- a manuscript entitled Technocrats and the politics of liberalizing welfare on Europe’s periphery, which investigates the central role of a handful of elite in constructing momentum to pass (largely unpopular) policies of retrenchment using the theory of “reformmongering” (Hirschman 1963)
+- a manuscript entitled The power of experts and the politics of liberalizing welfare on Europe’s periphery, which investigates the central role of a handful of experts in constructing momentum to pass (largely unpopular) policies of retrenchment using the theory of “reformmongering” (Hirschman 1963)

 - the partisan politics of obfuscation, which argues that left and right governments use passive forms of austerity under different conditions (based on a QCA analysis of Central and Eastern European governments);